buggins/dlangide/README.md

 	cd dlangide
 	dub run

-Try to open sample project Tetris, from workspaces/tetris with DlangIDE.
+HINT: Try to open sample project Tetris, from workspaces/tetris with DlangIDE.

 To develop in VisualD together with DlangUI, put this project on the same level as dlangui repository, and its dependencies.